buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcRepresentationResource/Entities/IfcMapConversionScaled.md

 # IfcMapConversionScaled

 An _IfcMapConversionScaled_ is a type of _IfcMapConversion_ that supplies factors for coordinate conversion.
-The usage is restricted to when factors are explicitly exchanged.
+The usage is restricted to when factors are explicitly exchanged. <!-- end of definition -->

 > NOTE  Typically, these are relatively smaller facilities such as buildings where constant factors are agreed on a project.